 The answer seems simple: tan naked!
 If you’re in your own backyard, you can do whatever you please.
 Besides, you aren’t bothering anyone if you’re just lying in the sun, minding your own business.
 It’s the best of both worlds – naked tanning offers the benefits of a full tan without the hassle of those pesky tan lines! …Right?

 Actually, that’s wrong.
-While Yahoo!
-Answers may deem this acceptable behavior, the State of Maryland doesn’t really agree.
+While the internet may deem this acceptable behavior, the State of Maryland doesn’t really agree.
 Don’t start stripping in your yard just yet – in this situation, the answer isn’t so clear cut.
 Being naked outside, even in your own yard, is considered indecent exposure if other people can see you.
 If your neighbor happened to look over into your yard and saw you sunbathing naked, it would be perfectly lawful for him or her to have you arrested.
 However, if absolutely no one could see you, (e.g. if you have a yard completely enclosed by a tall fence) then it isn’t an issue.

 While Maryland law surrounding indecent exposure is somewhat vague, it clearly bans the exposure of private parts.
 It may seem tempting, but it’s not worth the risk.
-Indecent exposure is a serious misdemeanor with a maximum penalty of 3 years in jail and a $1,000 fine.
+Indecent exposure is a serious misdemeanor with a maximum penalty of three years in jail and a $1,000 fine.
 In certain cases, you may even have to register as a sex offender (for example, if you were exposed in front a minor).
 Simply put, tanning naked isn’t a good idea for most people; do yourself a favor and keep your clothes on.